Scarlett-Spade/Movie-App/README.md

 # ABOUT

-I coded and deployed an Ethereum smart contract with an interactive web app using Solidity and React amongst 200+ developers during a two-week sprint.
-As a Buildspace learn-a-thon, there was a live "kick-off" showcasing an intro to the project scope.
-There were scheduled, hour-long coworking sessions where lo-fi beats played as we indivdually worked alongside the developer community.
+During a two-week sprint, I coded and deployed an Ethereum smart contract with an interactive web app using Solidity and React amongst 200+ developers.
+As a Buildspace hackathon, a live "kick-off" showcased an intro to the project scope.
+There were scheduled, hour-long co-working sessions where lo-fi beats played as we individually worked alongside the developer community.

 # USE CASE

-For my project, I created a movie portal.
-Users can send me prompted movie recommendations on the blockchain by connecting their Metamask wallet to the free Rinkeby testnet.
-Once the user's Metamask wallet is connected to the web app, the movie portal is enabled and movie recommendations from other users can be seen!
+For this project, I created a movie forum.
+Users post prompted movie recommendations to the blockchain by connecting their Metamask wallet to the free Rinkeby testnet.
+Once users' Metamask wallets are connected to the web app, the movie portal is enabled and movie recommendations from other users can be seen!

 # HELPFUL TERMS
 1. __Smart Contract__: a piece of code that lives on the blockchain